 Resilience: If an independent facility, disruption recovery could be improved, if a shared facility this option could maintain disruption recovery resulting from unplanned runway closure.
-As either an independent or shared facility, this option could also maintain a similar number of holding levels, therefore similar level of delay absorption compared with the baseline.
+As either an independent or shared facility, this option could maintain a similar number of holding levels, therefore it could maintain delay absorption compared with the baseline.

-As either an independent or shared facility, a holding facility to the south may require additional CAS, the extent is not yet known.
+As either an independent or shared facility, a holding facility to the southwest may require additional CAS, the extent is not yet known.
 As a result, the access impact on GA traffic may be worse compared with the baseline.